Chronology of World History

 January 28

-• General Timoshenko's troops move into Ukraine.
+• Soviet General Timoshenko's troops move into Ukraine.
 [1]

-• German troops occupy Benghazi Libya.
+• German troops occupy Benghazi, Libya.
 [1]

 January 29